I-Al-Istannen/SimpleCodeTester/README.md

 6. The library detects that message and sends over the task.
 This includes all checks to run (either their source code or input/output) and the user submitted code
 7. The slave compiles the checks and user code in-memory using the java tools API
     a.
 If the compilation fails the client sends a message to the server and kills itself
-8. If the compilation was successful the slave runs all checks and reports the results
+8. If the compilation was successful the slave runs all checks and reports the results as they are produced.
+This allows feedback even if the slave exceeds the allotted time and needs to be killed.
 9. The library passes the check result back to the server, which sends a response to the client

 If the slave does not answer within the timeout (30s by default) it will be forcibly killed.
 This is possible because the slave sent its PID in the "ready" message.

+# Building
+1. Install `maven` and a JDK (open/oracle, version *11 or newer*)
+2. Install `yarn`
+3. Go to the root of the repo and run `mvn clean verify`
+  This will build the spring server and the needed library.
+Both files, the `SimpleCodeTester-Backend/target/SimpleCodeTester.jar` and the `SimpleCodeTester-Lib/target/SimpleCodeTester-Lib.jar` need to deployed.
+4. Adjust the needed settings in the backend:
+    1. The `runner.classpath` should point to the lib jar you generated and copied above
+    2. The `cors.allowedOrigins` should be your domain name(s).
+It is used in CORS headers.
+5. Adjust the needed settings in the frontend:
+    1. Change the base url in the `simplecodetester-frontend/src/main.ts` file to point to wherever the backend is listening.
+6. Go to the `simplecodetester-frontend` directory and run `yarn serve` to start a development server.
+  If you want to deploy it, run `yarn build` and let your webserver serve the created `dist` folder.
 # Todos
 ### Server
-* [ ] Figure out a nicer way to handle IO/normal checks in the server API
+* [x] Figure out a nicer way to handle IO/normal checks in the server API
 * [ ] Manually create a nice schema and do not rely on JPA+Hibernate being nice
   * [ ] Add `flyway` or a similar technology to allow seamless database schema upgrades
 ### Frontend